Our KIND journey...

 Our employee's wellbeing is at the core of our business, and we take every opportunity to ensure our team members feel safe & valued.
 To aid in mental and physical wellbeing, we offer weekly Pilates at our head office for all our staff, along with offering flexible working hours and locations, and regular team building activities to ensure all staff have the opportunity to be heard.

-- To achieve Living Wage NZ status for all our New Zealand staff by end of 2022.
+To pay Living Wage for all our New Zealand staff

 KIND TO OUR COMMUNITY